 There are various reasons that can cause Baby bottle tooth decay.
 The main three reasons are:

-- Pass from the caregiver: Another cause for tooth decay is the bacteria that is transferred from the saliva of the mother or the babysitter to the baby’s mouth through the feeding spoon or pacifier
+Another cause of tooth decay is the bacteria that is transferred from the saliva of the mother or the babysitter to the baby’s mouth through the feeding spoon or pacifier.

-- Inadequate fluoride: Inadequate fluoride received by the baby is another reason that makes them prone to BBTD
+Inadequate fluoride received by the baby is another reason that makes them prone to BBTD.

-At the beginning, the decay in tooth may appear as white spots near the gum line on the upper front teeth.
+In the beginning, the decay in the tooth may appear as white spots near the gum line on the upper front teeth.
 At first, these spots are hard to see even for the baby’s dentist without proper equipment.
-Bay bottle tooth decay needs to be carefully examined and treat to stop it from spreading and causing further damage.
+Baby bottle tooth decay needs to be carefully examined and treated to stop it from spreading and causing further damage.

-- Switch to cup: Introduce the baby to a cup by 6 months of age.
-Introducing a sippy cup is the ideal approach to weaning your baby off bottle.
-After a year eventually switch him to a glass.
-Keep in mind that it may take a little time for your baby to adjust to this change, but keep trying and do not give up
+Introduce the baby to a cup by 6 months of age.
+Introducing a sippy cup is the ideal approach to weaning your baby off the bottle.
+After a year eventually switch him to glass.
+Keep in mind that it may take a little time for your baby to adjust to this change, but keep trying and do not give up.

-- Take good care of baby’s teeth: Regular dental care or gum care is essential when it comes to the baby’s teeth.
+Regular dental care or gum care is essential when it comes to the baby’s teeth.
 Irrespective of the baby being breastfed or bottle-fed, it is significant to take good care of the baby’s teeth.
 Use a clean gauze or cloth to gently wipe your baby’s gums and teeth after every feed.
-When you see the first teeth sprouting out, start softly brushing the teeth using a delicate baby toothbrush and without using toothpaste
+When you see the first teeth sprouting out, start softly brushing the teeth using a delicate baby toothbrush and without using toothpaste.

-- Take an appointment with a dentist before 1st birthday: Before the baby turns one, take him to a pediatric dental specialist for preventative dental checkup.
-He may recommend using a sealant coating to prevent tooth decay
+Before the baby turns one, take him to a pediatric dental specialist for a preventative dental checkup.
+He may recommend using a sealant coating to prevent tooth decay.

-- Check for toothpaste: Once your baby has more teeth, ask his doctor when it is a good time to start brushing your baby’s teeth with a toothpaste.
-Use toothpaste that contains fluoride as it will help prevent a cavity
+Once your baby has more teeth, ask his doctor when it is a good time to start brushing your baby teeth with toothpaste.
+Use toothpaste that contains fluoride as it will help prevent a cavity.

-- Serve juice only during meals: Give the baby juice only during mealtime.
+Give the baby juice only during mealtime.
 It is better than letting him have it throughout the day.
 After meals, you will definitely clean the baby’s mouth and he will drink water.
-Therefore, there will be less chance for the sugary coating in the teeth and thereby the chance of tooth decay will be reduced
+Therefore, there will be less chance of the sugary coating in the teeth and thereby the chance of tooth decay will be reduced.

-- Minimize the use of a baby bottle: It is very important to minimize the use of a baby bottle.
+It is very important to minimize the use of a baby bottle.
 Fill the bottle with water, as it will not cause any harm sipping water from the bottle.
 Give him his favorite drinks in colorful cups and glasses only to add some fun.
-Once the baby gets the cue that the bottle provides him only boring water, he himself will gradually switch to the cup
+Once the baby gets the cue that the bottle provides him only boring water, he himself will gradually switch to the cup.

-- Be careful while selecting pacifier: Avoid using pacifiers and even if you have to use it don’t dip it in sugary liquids like honey to make it more tempting.
-Use clean and dry pacifiers only
+Avoid using pacifiers and even if you have to use them don’t dip them in sugary liquids like honey to make them more tempting.
+Use clean and dry pacifiers only.

-- Stick on to natural food and drinks: Give your child boiled or raw fruits and vegetables.
-Let him enjoy the natural flavors rather than loading it with artificial sweetener
+Give your child boiled or raw fruits and vegetables.
+Coconut water is another excellent natural juice for babies.
+Let him enjoy the natural flavors rather than loading them with artificial sweetener.

-- Avoid fizzy drinks: Avoid giving child soft drinks which have zero nutritional value and are loaded with artificial color and sweetener
+Avoid giving children soft drinks, which have zero nutritional value and are loaded with artificial colors and sweeteners.

 Remember, healthy baby teeth will ultimately result in healthy permanent teeth.
 So encourage healthy oral habits in your baby.